MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverridesettings_createfromdisplaybrightnessoverridescenario_1847317268.md

 # Windows.Graphics.Display.BrightnessOverrideSettings.CreateFromDisplayBrightnessOverrideScenario

 ## -description

-Creates a [BrightnessOverrideSettings](brightnessoverridesettings.md) object with a brightness level corresponding to the given brightness scenario.
+Creates a [BrightnessOverrideSettings](brightnessoverridesettings.md) object with a brightness level corresponding to the specified brightness scenario.

 ## -parameters
 ### -param overrideScenario

 The override scenario on which to base the settings.

 ## -returns

 The override settings.

 ## -remarks